asfadmin/CIRRUS-DAAC/README.md

-To change which version of the [Cumulus Message Adapter](https://github.com/nasa/cumulus-message-adapter) is used to create the Lambda layer used by all Step Function Tasks, modify the corresponding variable in the `terraform.tfvars` file.
+To change which version of the [Cumulus Message Adapter](https://github.com/nasa/cumulus-message-adapter) is used to create the Lambda layer used by all Step Function Tasks, modify the corresponding variable in the `daac/terraform.tfvars` file.

 ### cumulus module

 This module contains the bulk of the DAAC-specific settings.
 There are three specific things you should customize:

-* `terraform.tfvars`: Variables which are likely the same in all environments (SIT, UAT, PROD) _and_ which are not 'secrets'.
+* `cumulus/terraform.tfvars`: Variables which are likely the same in all environments (SIT, UAT, PROD) _and_ which are not 'secrets'.

-* `variables/*.tfvars`: Each file contains variables specific to the corresponding 'maturity' or environment to which you are deploying.
+* `cumulus/variables/*.tfvars`: Each file contains variables specific to the corresponding 'maturity' or environment to which you are deploying.
 For example, in `dev.tfvars` you will likely use a pre-production `urs_url`, while in the `prod.tfvars` file you will specify the production url.

-* `secrets/*.tfvars`: Like the variables above, these files contains *secrets* which are specific to the 'maturity' or environment to which you are deploying.
+* `cumulus/secrets/*.tfvars`: Like the variables above, these files contains *secrets* which are specific to the 'maturity' or environment to which you are deploying.
 Create one file for each environment and populate it with secrets.
 See the example file in this directory for a starting point.
 For example, your `dev` `urs_client_password` is likely (hopefully!) different than your `prod` password.